yanis92300/inspect_ai/README.md

 ## Running the Experiments

-To run each experiment, navigate to the respective Python file and execute it.
-Make sure you have all the necessary dependencies installed and the required datasets in place.
+- To run each experiment, use the following command: inspect eval .<name_of_the_file> --model <name_of_the_model>
+- For example, to run the experiment in Experiment 5 (Brand to Generic Swap, Standard Query): inspect eval .\swap_standard_query.py --model openai/gpt-4o-mini

 ## Data Files